-The Hilo-TB can be used as a playback device for most popular multimedia, home theater and consumer audio applications.
+Hilo can be used as a playback device for most popular multimedia, home theater and consumer audio applications.
 Some such applications allow selection of specific playback devices.
 In these cases, a Hilo output device can be selected from the appropriate device selection menu.
 When output device selection is not an option, it can be assumed that the application uses the Windows default audio device.
 To use the desired Hilo output as the system default:

-With Windows 7/Windows 8 navigate to: Start > Control Panel > Hardware and Sound > Sound > Playback.
-With Windows 10, right click the Start button and choose Control Panel > Hardware and Sound > Sound > Playback.
-Right-Click the desired Hilo-TB output device and choose "Set as default device".
+With Windows 10 or 11, right click the Start button and choose Control Panel > Hardware and Sound > Sound > Playback.
+Right-Click the desired Hilo output device and choose "Set as default device".
 The first pair of outputs will appear as (Speakers) Hilo.

-The Hilo-TB will present 8 stereo Play and Record devices to the operating system.
+The Hilo will present 8 stereo Play and Record devices to the operating system.
 Play devices are labeled as Hilo Speakers (this is equivalent to Play 1+2), Hilo Play 3+4, Hilo Record 1+2, Hilo Record 3+4, etc. These are pre-configured to connect to appropriate hardware I/O on the Hilo by default, although this can be user altered in Hilo Routing page or from the Hilo Remote software.
 There are also factory scenes pre-installed in the Hilo that provide easy access to the most popular configurations.
-See section 5.3.8 Scenes.
+See section 5.3.2 Scenes.